MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ### Lakehouse

 Lakehouse items from the original region remain unavailable to customers.
-To recover the functionality of an item, customers can re-create it in a new Lakehouse item in workspace C2.W2.
-We recommend two main approaches for recovering Lakehouse:
+To recover the item, customers can re-create it in workspace C2.W2.
+We recommend two approaches for recovering lakehouses:

-#### Approach 1: Using custom script to copy Lakehouse delta tables and files
+#### Approach 1: Using custom script to copy Lakehouse Delta tables and files

 Customers can recreate Lakehouses by using a custom Scala script.